 Depending on where you live, the cold winter months can cause more wear and tear to your new home than just about any other season of the year.
 Cold winter months can begin as early as October and remain long into May.
 According to the Insurance Information Institute (III), people can protect their houses from freezing temperatures and save quite a lot of money.
 In fact, winter storms are the third-largest cause of catastrophe losses.

-And in case you are wondering … the biggest seasonal snowfall on record was set at Mount Baker in Washington State where 1,140 inches, or 95 feet of snow, was recorded at the Mount Baker Ski Area from July 1, 1998 to June 30, 1999, according to the National Oceanic Atmospheric Administration (NOAA).
+And in case you are wondering … the biggest seasonal snowfall on record was set at Mount Baker in Washington State, where 1,140 inches, or 95 feet of snow, was recorded at the Mount Baker Ski Area from July 1, 1998, to June 30, 1999, according to the National Oceanic Atmospheric Administration (NOAA).

-A pantry for extra food storage.When there is heavy snowfall, people cannot get out to buy groceries, therefore your new house plan needs an extra-large pantry or food storage space.
+When there is heavy snowfall, people cannot get out to buy groceries.
+Therefore you should be sure your new house plan has an extra-large kitchen pantry or other food storage space.